Controller Washington, D.C.

 3. Bank account reconciliations, including merchant transactions, and other account reconciliations.

-4. Run monthly review meetings with the Director of HR, Accounting Team, and the CEO/President; review current projects to ensure invoices and vendor costs are being properly applied; propose revenue and cost adjustments needed for accurate monthly numbers.
+4. Run monthly review meetings with the Director of HR, Accounting Team, and the CFO/President; review current projects to ensure invoices and vendor costs are being properly applied; propose revenue and cost adjustments needed for accurate monthly numbers.

 5. Prepare or review month-end reconciliations to support the monthly closing process.